qmlbook/qmlbook/en/ch04/index.rst

     .. image:: assets/order_matters.png

     This is because ``rocket2`` appears later in the code.
 The same applies also to mouse areas.
-A mouse area later in the code will overlap (an thus grab the mouse events) of a mouse area earlier in the code.
+A mouse area later in the code will overlap (and thus grab the mouse events) of a mouse area earlier in the code.

     Please remember: *The order of elements in the document matters*.